Passenger killed after engine fragment damages fuselage of Southwest jet

 Breaking News Emails

-A passenger on board a Southwest Airlines plane was killed Tuesday after the plane's left engine failed, damaging the fuselage and forcing the plane to make an emergency landing in Philadelphia, officials said.
+A passenger on board a Southwest Airlines plane was killed Tuesday after the left engine failed, damaging the fuselage and forcing an emergency landing in Philadelphia, officials said.

+National Transportation Safety Board Chairman Robert Sumwalt said multiple audible alarms went off in the cockpit around 20 minutes after takeoff as the aircraft was at around 32,500 feet of altitude.
+Crew members reported an engine fire and said they were initiating an emergency descent.

 "The window had gone out there," passenger Eric Zilbert said.
 "There were several heroic gentlemen who pulled her back through the window and administered CPR."